PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 AST comparison confirms complete ModelIR and stats equality for one and two matches, including both alpha input orders.

+The former YOLO-named MUL-square fold now has a model-neutral semantic owner, `_optimize_mul_square_anchor_constant_chains`, in `passes/constant_fold.py`.
+It matches only `MUL(x,c)->MUL(a,a)->MUL(anchor)->MUL(scale)` with an exact self-square, singleton finite pre-scale, floating anchor and scale buffers, finite fused values, and exclusive consumption of all three intermediates.
+Constant inputs retain either-side acceptance at each commutative MUL, while unrelated MUL chains remain ineligible.
+The legacy lowerer function and stats key remain as compatibility adapters only.

+One optional or local graph index supplies graph-order MUL candidates, producer traversal, duplicate-aware square consumption, differential input and output rewrites, and batch removal of the first and final MUL.
+The fused buffer retains anchor dtype, normalized shape/signature, cloned quantization metadata, and optional LayoutState registration; the retained square and anchor MULs keep their graph positions and the anchor assumes the public final output identity.
+All topology and finite-value checks complete before mutation.
+Public `a`, square, or anchor intermediates are now protected transactionally—a deliberate fix for the former rule, which could remove producers of graph outputs.
+Valid one- and two-match fixtures retain complete former ModelIR and statistics.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter